Kobdik/di-app/di-async.md

 Laconic Asynchronous Dependency Injection container for JavaScript

-+ Declarative definition and Lazy loading of modules
++ Declarative definition and **Lazy Loading** of modules
 + Asynchronous creation of services
-+ Lifetime managment: singleton, transient and scoped services
++ Lifetime management: singleton, transient and scoped services
 + Tiny size and flexible clear API
 + Ability to inject the same dependencies concurrently